simon-tanna/simcity-loading-state/README.md

 A big thank you to [Erik Cox](https://gist.github.com/erikcox) for collating the list of loading states that I was able to use.

+Massive high-fives to [Sean Long](https://github.com/slongdotexe) for the inspiration and encouragement to get this built.

 ### License

 MIT